Lectito

 - Clean up whitespace: normalize spacing and formatting

-- Preserve structure: maintain headings, paragraphs, lists
+- Preserve structure: maintain headings, paragraphs, and lists

 Why: Post-processing improves the quality of extracted content and includes related elements.